Hilbert spaces and ${C}^\ast$-algebras are not finitely concrete: Introduction

-By embedding $\Hilbr$ into various categories, we can deduce more examples of non-finite concreteness (Example \ref{banach}).
-In particular, we show that the category $\CAlg$ of commutative unital $C^\ast$-algebras with (unit-preserving) $\ast$-homomorphisms is not finitely concrete (Theorem \ref{cast-thm}), hence, in particular, not elementary.
-This solves a stronger version of a problem of Bankston \cite{bankston, bankston-up} who had conjectured that the dual of the category of compact Hausdorff spaces $\khdual$ (equivalently $\CAlg$) was not $P$-elementary, i.e.\ not equivalent to the closure under products of a category of the form $\Mod (T)$ (this weaker conjecture was solved independently by Banaschewski \cite{banaschewski} and the second author \cite{rosicky-elementary}).
-The question as to whether $\CAlg$ is elementary was posed in \cite{rosicky-elementary}, and more recently in \cite[1.5]{marra-reggio}.
-We note in passing that our nonelementarity result also passes to the category of compact ordered spaces, $\khorddual$, considered in, e.g. \cite{abreg}.
+The same is true, naturally, of the equivalent category $\khdual$, the dual of the category of compact Hausdorff spaces $\khdual$.
+The latter result significantly strengthens the a longstanding conjecture of Bankston (\cite{bankston, bankston-up}) that $\khdual$ is not $P$-elementary; that is, it not equivalent to the closure under products of the category of models of a first order theory (this original conjecture was solved independently by Banaschewski \cite{banaschewski} and the second author \cite{rosicky-elementary}).
+We note in passing that our nonaxiomatizability result also passes to the category of compact ordered spaces, $\khorddual$, considered in, e.g. \cite{abreg}.

 These results should be measured against the various (partial) positive axiomatizability results in the literature: \cite{abbad} and \cite{abreg} realize $\khorddual$ as $\aleph_1$-ary varieties, and \cite{boney-pres-metric-mlq, ackerman-pres} each give near-equivalences between continuous classes such as $\Hilbr$ and AECs.
+They may also be taken as a testament to the usefulness---indeed, the necessity---of \emph{continuous logic} and related approaches in the analysis of these classes (see, for example, \cite{changk} and the more recent \cite{byu} and \cite{bebyhu}).
+Such approaches lack the difficulties outlined here, and allow a great deal of model-theoretic machinery to be brought to bear: see, for example, the sequence of papers \cite{fone}, \cite{ftwo}, and \cite{fthree} on the model theory of operator algebras.

+The authors are extremely grateful to James Hanson and the anonymous referee for a very valuable exchange of ideas in connection with the proof of Lemma \ref{inter-lem}.